bartenbach/buttbutt/README.md

 ## Download

-IRCbutt is built using OpenJDK 1.8
+IRCbutt is built using OpenJDK 17

-(This project has not been updated in a long time, and may not even work)

 ## Running